 You are “fearfully and wonderfully made” in God’s image.
 Accept who you are.
 Accept where you are.
 And be content with what you have.
 Don’t follow others.
 Folks with “perfect bodies“ aren’t perfect.
 You are who you are.
 You are where you are.
 If you need to change your lifestyle, God can handle that.
 Ask Him to show you what to do with life, money, talents, and everything you have.

 Accepting what you have means living in your circumstances but not allowing them to take your eyes off God.
 Recall the widow in 2 Kings 4:1-7; she had "a little oil” only, but Elisha helped her see she had plenty.
 And, so preoccupied was Elisha’s servant with his circumstance, He could not see the victory God prepared until Elisha prayed to open his eyes.

 Each believer in Messiah should understand that God is faithful, keeps His Word, and His divine power has granted everything the believer needs for life and godliness.
 A believer can do God’s wishes because God’s Spirit lives in him.
 Do you believe this?

-You will allow Him to lead you.
+Allow Jesus to lead you.